akshayrpatel/EDA-of-my-activities/README.md

 I also found the scary insights and my every day things which are killing my time.

-This project was started in July and being run every day.
+This project was started in July and is still run.

 With these insights I have developed an IoT project, which helped me to manage my time and I started new hobbies and I could attain proper work life balance now.